cucapra/dahlia/docs/logicalmemoryaccess.md

 :::

 ::: todo
 I agree it's a little off-putting.
-I wanted to show that determining the bank with index types is as same as with integer types, and note on 'banking' to be in the appendix
+I wanted to show that determining the bank with index types is as same as with integer types, and note on 'banking' to be in the appendix.
+Would it make a difference to make the title 'banking in logical arrays'?
 --S
 :::